Black History Month 2021: Driving Meaningful Change

 - Our partnership with PolicyLink, a U.S. research and action institute committed to advancing racial and economic equity, centers on educating Mars around racial equity, analyzing our People & Organization (P&O) practices and policies for racially equitable outcomes, and external advocacy around advancing racial equity.

-- Through the NCAAP Legal Defense Fund (LDF) (NAACP LDF) we’re focusing on equal opportunity for quality education and addressing the disparate impact of COVID-19 on communities of color and Black-owned businesses.
+- Through the NAACP Legal Defense Fund (LDF) (NAACP LDF) we’re focusing on equal opportunity for quality education and addressing the disparate impact of COVID-19 on communities of color and Black-owned businesses.
 Mars’ partnership includes funding to support to LDF’s scholarship program for undergraduate students.

 - On Martin Luther King Jr. Day 2021, we announced our partnership with The Martin Luther King, Jr. Center for Nonviolent Social Change “The King Center.”
 The King Center’s mission is to prepare global citizens to create a more just, humane and peaceful world using Dr. King’s nonviolent philosophy and methodology (Nonviolence365®).
 Mars was a sponsor of the 2021 MLK holiday observance and we look forward to deepening our partnership throughout the year.